yusefmosiah/Choir.chat/docs/levels/level3.md

    - ❌ gemini-2.0-flash-lite: Failed to use web search tool; responded as if it couldn't access future information
    - ❌ gemini-2.0-pro-exp-02-05: Failed due to "500 Internal error occurred" from Google API
    - ❌ gemini-2.0-flash-thinking-exp-01-21: Failed because "Function calling is not enabled for this model"
-   - Implementation note: Only production models reliably support function calling
+   - Implementation note: Only production models reliably support function calling; empty content errors now fixed

 4. **Cohere Models**: ❌ 0% Success